xmengkinaxis/CPP/System Design Interview Checklist.md

 Usage:
  * Sending emails
- * Data post-processing: It can reduce end-user latency, by enabling offline time-consuming and resource-intensive process, such as processing image, video, multimedia to different formrat or platforms<br>
+ * Data post-processing: It can reduce end-user latency, by enabling offline time-consuming and resource-intensive process, such as processing image, video, multimedia to different formrat or platforms
  * Recommender systems: use cookies to personalize a user’s content; retrieves the user data and processes it.
 A messaging queue can be incorporated to make this process more efficient as background data processing can be time consuming.

 ### Distributed unique ID generators
 It is important to tag entities in a system with a unique identifier.
 Millions of events may occur every second in a large distributed system, so we need a method of distinguishing them.
-A unique ID generator performs this task and enables the logging and tracking of event flows for debugging or maintenance purposes.<br>
+A unique ID generator performs this task and enables the logging and tracking of event flows for debugging or maintenance purposes.
 In most cases this is a universal unique ID (UUID).
-These are 128 bit numbers<br>
-Range handlers feature multiple servers that each cover a range of ID values.<br>
+These are 128 bit numbers Range handlers feature multiple servers that each cover a range of ID values.

 ### Distributed search
-Search systems are composed of three main entities: <br>
+Search systems are composed of three main entities:
 * Crawler: finds/fetches content and creates documents
 * Indexer: builds a searchable index
-* Searcher: runs the search query against the index Distributed search systems are reliable and ideal for horizontal scalability<br>
+* Searcher: runs the search query against the index Distributed search systems are reliable and ideal for horizontal scalability E.g. Elasticsearch
-E.g. Elasticsearch <br>

 ### Distributed logging services
 Logging is the process of recording data, in particular the events that occur in a software system.
-A log file may document service actions, transactions, microservices, or any other data that may be helpful when debugging. <br>
+A log file may document service actions, transactions, microservices, or any other data that may be helpful when debugging.
 Logging in a microservice architecture is convenient because the logs can be traced along a flow of events from end-to-end.
-Since microservices can create interdependencies in a system, and a failure of one service can cascade to others, logging helps to determine the root cause of the failure.<br>
-e.g. AWS CloudWatch logs: Centralized Log Storage, Scalable and Distributed, Real-Time Monitoring, Search and Query, Retention and Archiving, Integration with Other AWS Services, Access Control and Security, CloudWatch Metrics Integration, Automated Actions <br>
+Since microservices can create interdependencies in a system, and a failure of one service can cascade to others, logging helps to determine the root cause of the failure. e.g. AWS CloudWatch logs: Centralized Log Storage, Scalable and Distributed, Real-Time Monitoring, Search and Query, Retention and Archiving, Integration with Other AWS Services, Access Control and Security, CloudWatch Metrics Integration, Automated Actions

 ### Distributed task schedulers
-A **task** is a unit of work that requires computational resources, like CPU time, memory, storage, and network bandwidth, for some specified amount of time.<br>
+A **task** is a unit of work that requires computational resources, like CPU time, memory, storage, and network bandwidth, for some specified amount of time.
-It is important for tasks like image uploading or social media posting to be asynchronous as to not hold the user waiting for background tasks to end.<br>
+It is important for tasks like image uploading or social media posting to be asynchronous as to not hold the user waiting for background tasks to end.
 Task schedulers mediate the supply-demand balance between tasks and resources to control the workflow of the system.
 By allocating resources task schedulers can ensure that task-level and system-level goals are met in an efficient manner.
-It is widely used in systems like Cloud Computing Services, Large Distributed Systems, and Single-OS-base nodes<br>
+It is widely used in systems like Cloud Computing Services, Large Distributed Systems, and Single-OS-base nodes

 ### Others
 * Domain Name System (DNS)